 The following tutorial will show you how to assign earnings to your employees.

+Show Me How using the Employee Template method...
 Show Me How using the Manual method...
-Show Me How using the Employee Template method...

 This completes the earning items for the employees.
 You are now ready to review or edit each employee's deductions and benefits.